Cinecred

 Setting demonstration

-This setting controls whether the cells in each line should be justified left or right, centered, or fully justified.
-In the latter case, the last line’s justification can be controlled separately.
+This setting controls whether the cells in each row should be justified left or right, centered, or fully justified.
+In the latter case, the last row’s justification can be controlled separately.

 Setting demonstration